john-guerra/nodeExpressFlickr/README.md

 background color changes as the images appear by column.
 You can also click on each image and it will take you to a larger size of it.

+The technologies used are: node + express + react.

 To use this:

 ```